kangscode/compiler-systems/README.md

 # Compiler / Systems Portfolio

-Three small, end-to-end self-study projects prepared as a GitHub portfolio for a computer-systems / AI-accelerator research internship application.
+Three small, end-to-end self-study projects prepared as a GitHub portfolio for a computer-systems / AI-accelerator research.

 ## Portfolio map